 Homeowners can also find more detailed guidance in the English Heritage - Your Home section (opens in new window).
 This has useful information about owning, looking after and altering an historic home.

-Please read our Trees in Conservation Areas page.
+Please read our Trees and hedgerows page.